Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/README.md

 We adopt a Monte Carlo (MC) splitting scheme to generate the CV splits.
 Using the MC splitting scheme, we expose the models to various data compositions.
 To generate a single split, we use stratified sampling.
 First, we stratify the training set into smaller strata based on the target label.
 Stratification will be such that molecules in each stratum have values within some lower and upper bounds of the target label (spectroscopic constant) of interest.
 Then, we sample the validation set so that each stratum is represented.
 Stratified sampling minimizes the change in the proportions of the data set composition upon MC splitting, ensuring that the trained model can make predictions over the full range of the target variable.
 Using the Monte Carlo splitting scheme with cross-validation (MC-CV) allows our models to train on $D_{\text{tv}}$ in full, as well as make predictions for each molecule in $D_{\text{tv}}$.
 In each iteration, $D_{\text{valid}}$ simulates the testing set; thus, by the end of the MC-CV process, it provides an evaluation of the model performance against ~ 90% of the molecules in the data set before the final testing stage.

+## Code and Data
+In each repository, there is a Readme file that summarizes the model and describes its file contents.
+All the codes in the repository are presented in Jupyter notebooks and documented via markdown cells and comments.
+Python 3.9.7 and conda 23.1.0 were used with the following packages
+Name                    Version                   Build  Channel anaconda                  custom                   py39_1 pandas                    1.4.2            py39hd77b12b_0 numpy                     1.21.5           py39h7a0a035_1
+numpy-base                1.21.5           py39hca35cd5_1
+numpydoc                  1.2                pyhd3eb1b0_0
+scikit-learn              1.0.2            py39hf11a4ad_1
+scikit-learn-intelex      2021.5.0         py39haa95532_0
+matplotlib                3.5.1            py39haa95532_1
+matplotlib-base           3.5.1            py39hd77b12b_1
+matplotlib-inline         0.1.2              pyhd3eb1b0_2
+matplotlib-venn           0.11.9                   pypi_0    pypi
+scipy                     1.7.3            py39h0a974cb_0
+seaborn                   0.11.2             pyhd3eb1b0_0

+All the data are contained in csv files, the data is described in [data/Readme.md](https://github.com/Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/blob/03d76f1438373fbb8f8a21b718b0947ffcfbd3b5/data/Readme.md)
 ![Alt text](https://github.com/Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/blob/62b29764facc0fae2687daa4800a927e7ef57a21/MCCV.svg)